 BEAM-101 is an investigational, patient-specific, autologous hematopoietic cell therapy which is designed to incorporate ex vivo base edits that mimic single nucleotide polymorphisms seen in individuals with hereditary persistence of fetal hemoglobin, or HPFH, to potentially alleviate the effects of mutations causing sickle cell disease or beta thalassemia.
-Our Investigational New Drug, or IND, application for BEAM-101 for the treatment of sickle cell disease has been cleared by the U.S. Food and Drug Administration, or FDA, and we are preparing to initiate a Phase 1/2 clinical trial designed to assess the safety and efficacy of BEAM-101 for the treatment of sickle cell disease, which we refer to as our BEACON-101 trial.
-The BEACON-101 trial is expected to include an initial "sentinel" cohort of three patients, treated one at a time to confirm successful engraftment, followed by dosing in up to a total of 45 patients.
+Our Investigational New Drug, or IND, application for BEAM-101 for the treatment of sickle cell disease has been cleared by the U.S. Food and Drug Administration, or FDA, and we are preparing to initiate a Phase 1/2 clinical trial designed to assess the safety and efficacy of BEAM-101 for the treatment of sickle cell disease, which we refer to as our BEACON trial.
+The BEACON trial is expected to include an initial "sentinel" cohort of three patients, treated one at a time to confirm successful engraftment, followed by dosing in up to a total of 45 patients.
 The clinical trial is designed to initially include patients between ages 18 and 35 with sickle cell disease who have received prior treatment with at least one disease-modifying agent with inadequate response or intolerance.
 Following mobilization, conditioning and HSC transplant with BEAM-101, patients will be assessed for safety and tolerability, with safety endpoints including the proportion of patients with successful neutrophil engraftment by day 42.
 Patients will also be assessed for efficacy, with efficacy endpoints including the change from baseline in severe vaso-occlusive events, transfusion requirements, hemoglobin F levels, and quality of life and ability to function.
-We have begun site selection and the institutional review board approval processes for the BEACON-101 trial and plan to enroll the first subject in the second half of 2022.
+We have activated multiple U.S. clinical trial sites and are recruiting patients for the BEACON trial.
+We expect to enroll the first subject in the BEACON trial by the end of 2022.